 4. Consider buying additional light fixtures

 You don’t need to spend extra money on lighting equipment; to this day, I haven’t spent a single dollar on lights designated for filming.
 But if you still aren’t pleased with your light quality, you can purchase other light products or kits.
 There are a range of products on Amazon that are especially popular with vloggers such as softboxes, ring lights, umbrellas, and reflectors.
+With the right lighting arrangement, you can make any space in your own home work perfectly as a video studio: check out this article on DIY studio setups for comprehensive details.

 Check out this article for a more detailed discussion on these different products and discounts.
 Consider using light fixtures that aren’t specifically for film production, like this floor lamp from Ikea with three adjustable lights!